SEACrowd/seacrowd.github.io/_pages/events.md

 permalink: /events/
 ---

-The latest events from the organization, our partners, and the rest of the SEA community.
+The latest events from SEACrowd, our partners, and the rest of the Southeast Asia community.

 <div id="events-alert" class="alert alert-info text-center" role="alert">
   Explore moments captured from our community events in our <a href="https://photos.app.goo.gl/chgNTwJkFH7K1kBAA">Google Photos Album</a>!